 “I have always believed that contemporary gender discrimination within universities is part reality and part perception, but I now understand that reality is by far the greater part of the balance.” —Charles Vest, when president of MIT (source)

-McCullough, L. (In press.)
-“Women and Physics Leadership”.
+McCullough, L. (2019).
+“Women in Physics Leadership”.
 AIP Conference Proceedings for 6th Int’l Conference on Women in Physics.

-McCullough, L., Chessey, M., Cochran, G., Cunningham, B., Johnson, A., and Singh, C. (In press.)
+McCullough, L., Chessey, M., Cochran, G., Cunningham, B., Johnson, A., and Singh, C. (2019).
 “Gender Bias in Physics: An International Forum”.
 AIP Conference Proceedings for 6th Int’l Conference on Women in Physics.

-Bjorkquist et al. (In press.)
-“Women in physics in the United States: Reaching toward equity and inclusion”.
+Bjorkquist et al. (2019).
+“Women in physics in the United States: Reaching toward equity and inclusion“.
 AIP Conference Proceedings for 6th Int’l Conference on Women in Physics.

 McCullough, L. (2018).
 “An Overview on Research on Gender and Under-Represented Ethnicities in Physics Education,” in Getting Started in PER, edited by C. Henderson and K. A. Harper (American Association of Physics Teachers, College Park, MD, 2018), Reviews in PER Vol. 4.

 McCullough, L. (2017).
 “The ‘Problem’ of Women in Physics”.
 PERCOGS newsletter special issue #3 May 2017.

 McCullough, L. (2016).
 “Seeking the Elusive ‘Woman in Physics'”.
 Essay for McSweeney’s Internet Tendency.